romanmikh/42/libft/README.md

 	<a href="#%EF%B8%8F-how-to-use">How to Use</a>
 	<span> · </span>
 	<a href="#%EF%B8%8F-Testing">Testing</a>
-	<span> · </span>
 </h3>

 ---

 ## 📘 Overview

+	🌟 Summary 🌟
-	🌟 Summary: The project involves creating fundamental C functions (listed below) and compiling them into a library for future project use.
+	This project involves recreating fundamental C functions and compiling them into a library for future project use.

 ### Functions from `<ctype.h>` library